-Notes receivable from participants are recorded at their unpaid principal balance, plus any accrued but unpaid interest.
+Notes receivable from participants are recorded at their unpaid principal balance, plus any accrued and unpaid interest.
 Delinquent participant loans are reclassified as distributions based on the terms of the Plan.
-No allowance for credit losses has been recorded as of December 31, 2022 and 2021.
+No allowance for credit losses has been recorded as of December 31, 2023 and 2022.